 The rivers were the main source of travel for the fur traders, primarily utilizing keelboats until 1832, when the first steamboat, the Yellowstone, landed here.
 Mackinaw boats were another form of travel made by the workers of the fort, and bull boats, constructed by the tribes out of a green buffalo hide and willow, were also used.

 In 1867, Fort Union was sold to the U.S. Army, and the post was razed.
 Its building materials were used to construct Fort Buford, about two miles away.
-The site of the longest-running American Fur Company trading post in history then lay abandoned and largely neglected for a century.
+The site of history’s longest-running American Fur Company trading post lay abandoned and largely neglected for a century.

 However, in 1966, local interest in the historical site led Congress to establish the Fort Union Trading Post National Historic Site as a part of the National Park System.
 After three archaeological projects, the trading post was partially reconstructed from 1986 to 1989, with structures appearing as they did in 1850-1851.